Tyler Harvey (basketball)

-Tyler Jordon Harvey (born July 17, 1993) is an American professional basketball player for the Illawarra Hawks of the National Basketball League (NBL).
+Tyler Jordon Harvey (born July 17, 1993) is an American-Australian professional basketball player for the Illawarra Hawks of the National Basketball League (NBL).
 He played college basketball for the Eastern Washington Eagles, where he led Division I in scoring as a junior.
-He primarily plays the point guard and shooting guard positions.
+He primarily plays as a point guard or a shooting guard.

+College career

 Harvey graduated from Bishop Montgomery High School of Torrance, California, in 2011.

-College career

-According to Eagles head coach Jim Hayford, Harvey was the player the team was "building their basketball program on" as a sophomore.
+According to Eastern Washington Eagles head coach at the time Jim Hayford, Harvey was the player the team was "building their basketball program on," as a sophomore.

 As a junior, Harvey led Eastern Washington to Division I school-record 26 wins and a share of the Big Sky Conference regular season title, the Big Sky tournament title, and a spot in the 2015 NCAA Tournament.
 The Eagles received a thirteen seed and played fourth seed Georgetown in the second round of the tournament.
 The Eagles fell to the Hoyas, 74–84, ending their season.

 Harvey finished the season as the Division I national scoring leader at 23.1 points per game.
 Harvey also led the nation in three-point shots made as well.
 Harvey would earn Honorable Mention All-American honors by the Associated Press, the first Eastern Washington player to do so since Rodney Stuckey in 2007.
 Harvey would be named to the Big Sky Conference first-team for the second-straight year.
 He was also named a first-team Academic All-American, and was also named to the Lou Henson Mid-Major All-American Team.

 On April 1, 2015, Harvey announced his decision to forgo his final season at Eastern Washington and declared for the 2015 NBA draft.